Aldeberian/EDTConverter/README.md

 ## Where does the project come from ...

 At the time I was working in a company that gave me my work hours by printing a speadsheet.
-As this was tedeous to read, I got the idea for this project.
+As this was tedious to read, I got the idea for this project.

 ## What the project does ...